VOICE OF CUSTOMER. INDUSTRY TRENDS. NETWORKING ELEVATED.

 Main Stage Session: Industrial End User Panel Discussion – It Starts with the Customer

--James Brown, President & CEO, Augustine Die and Mold -Ann Carroll, Financial Manager, Snap On Inc. -Kenny Williams, Co-Founder and CEO, Phenx Products -Jamie Goettler (Co-Moderator), Chief Revenue Officer, BTX Precision -Joyce Lansdale (Co-Moderator), VP Enterprise Business Development, Vallen; ISA Board Chair
+-James Brown, President & CEO, Augustine Die & Mold, Inc. and Augustine Plastics, Inc. -Ann Carroll, Financial Manager, Snap On Inc. -Kenny Williams, Co-Founder and CEO, Phenx Products -Jamie Goettler, Chief Revenue Officer, BTX Precision -Joyce Lansdale (Moderator), VP Enterprise Business Development, Vallen; ISA Board Chair

 Industrial End User Panel Discussion: It Starts with the Customer